basarat/notes/Updating repo to TSD.md

 this creates `tsd.json` which you should open and update the path to match your layout.

-then for each definition (overwrite and install):
+then for each definition (overwrite def, save to config and action install):

 ```
-tsd query angular -oa install
+tsd query angular -osa install
 ```